preciofishbone/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

 .. image:: sign-off-request-rollup-example-signedoff-613-2.png

+Of course, the user can also sign-off by simply ticking the box in the list.

 It's also possible to "undo" a request, really meaning reading the information again.
 "Undo" is simply done by unchecking the box:

 .. image:: sign-off-request-rollup-example-undo.png